Club Policies & Procedures

 - Appropriate “soft spike” or otherwise Club-approved golf shoes are required for all golfers.
 Metal spike, football, soccer or other large knobby spike shoes are not allowed.
 Tennis shoes or other soft sole shoes are subject to the approval of the Golf Professional on duty.

-GRATUITIES Cash tipping is prohibited by Members and their guests.
-The Club anticipates sending a year-end Holiday Fund letter to Members requesting a contribution to the Employees as an opportunity to show your appreciation.
+Cash tipping is prohibited by Members and their guests.
+The Club sends a year-end Holiday Fund letter to Members requesting a contribution to the non-management hourly Employees as an opportunity to show your appreciation for services rendered throughout the year.

-LIGHTNING Promontory does not have an early detection system in place for lightning.
-When adverse weather is imminent, the Golf Shop will contact the Ranger staffs to alert the players at each course.
+Promontory does not have an early detection system in place for lightning.
+When adverse weather is imminent, the Golf Shop will contact the Ranger staffs to alert the players at each course and post an alert through the golf cart GPS system.
 Please take serious heed and seek shelter either on the course or by returning immediately to the Clubhouse.
 Players assume all risk when playing when lightning is present.